 England primarily delivers support to the coaching system through two areas – Coach Education and Mentoring programmes.
 Do you think that this strategy is producing enough properly qualified coaches?
 What would you like to see done differently?
 Is the content of the course right for what you need?
 Are you a coach?
 You don’t need to be to talk to us here.
 If you are an athlete/parent/supporter/administrator we would encourage you to express your views as well.
 Contact your Regional Coaching Councillor as your first step.

-The Coaching pages of the England Athletics website are available here.
+Click here to go to the Coaching pages of the England Athletics website.
 As stated elsewhere the Councils operate independently of the staff of England.
 Our job is to check they are fulfilling their roles properly.

-The national Coaching Portfolio holders are Mike Harris and Mick Shortland:
+The national Coaching Portfolio holders are Mick Shortland and Keith Reed:

 The way that Officials are governed in the UK is complicated.
 In essence officials are governed by a mixture of UKA’s Technical Advisory Group (TAG), County Officials Secretaries, England’s Tri Regions and probably quite a few other bodies!
 There is a new UK Officials Strategy but this is set within the existing complicated framework.
 There are obvious problems in terms of the ageing of the officials’ workforce, fixture planning that may over-burden already busy officials and the delivery of Officials’ Education.
 As above we are happy to hear from any official or body of officials or indeed from anyone with meaningful issues they wish the Councils to take up with England.
 Contact your Regional Officials Councillor as your first step.

-You can visit the Officials section on the England Athletics website by clicking here.
+Click here to go to the Officials section on the England Athletics website.
 As stated elsewhere the Councils operate independently of the staff of England.
 Our job is to check they are fulfilling their roles properly.